HEADS-project/training/1.ThingML_Basics/README.md

 ### 3. Platform independent vs. platform specific

-This example presents a simple example of how statements or APIs of the target platforms can be used withing ThingML components.
+This example presents a simple example of how statements or APIs of the target platforms can be used within ThingML components.

 ### 4. Defining Timers for different platforms